 At this time it's required that you initialize your node from our dashboard.
 This is because we rely on a feature that is not yet merged into LND to protect macaroons.
-Therefore, if you initiliazed your node from other software your macaroon would be lost.
-Once stateless intilization is merged more wallets will support it.
+Therefore, if you initialized your node from other software your macaroon would be lost.
+Once stateless initialization is merged, more wallets will support it.

-We force the stateless initilization feature to be on all the time in our nodes.
+We force the stateless initialization feature to be on all the time in our nodes.
 This allows you to do a regular unlock from any software.

 Once your node is in the 'running' state, you should see a 'Connect' button on your node's dashboard.
 Once you click it, you will be prompted for your node's password.
 This is to decrypt your macaroon's backup file.
 After you have entered your password, you are displayed several connection methods.
 The method of connecting to your node changes drastically between applications.
 We've provided instructions for some of the most popular applications.
 Find the application you're using and follow the instructions.

 If you want to request an application that isn't in our list or help connecting, please email us at [email protected].

 Please note that we provision TLS certificates that are trusted by browsers.
 This means that most applications don't require a copy of the TLS certificate when connecting.

 If you are having troubles connecting to your node please check your IP Whitelist to ensure you aren't being blocked.